SolomonBaarda/f21sm-lab/README.md

 10. If this fails, then run `dotnet restore` from a command shell

 # Running the program

-1. Create a terminal window in VSCode from the navigation bar at the top of the screen
+1. Create a terminal window in your IDE of choice
 2. Navigate to the `SobelEdgeDetector` directory
-3. Run the program using `dotnet run <task number> <input file path> <output file path>`
+3. Run the program using `dotnet run <task number> <input file path> <output file path> <number of cores>`

-   e.g. `dotnet run 1 images/sunset.jpg images/output.png`
+   e.g. To run task 1 on a four core machine, use: `dotnet run 1 images/sunset.jpg images/output.png 4`

 # Exercises

 ## Task 1